tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## Q&A

+> I downloaded the example deck a while ago and got the *Japanese sentences* note type.
+> Then I downloaded the Ankidrone deck and got a new *Japanese sentences\+* note type.
+> What happened?

+Anki automatically adds a '+' to the name of a note type if another note type with the same name already exists.
+Ideally,
+these note types should be merged since they are essentially the same (we use one note type across [all our decks](ankidrone-decks.html)), but Anki cannot detect this.
+It checks the note type IDs and changes the name if the ID is different.
+You can either choose to ignore the "+" or convert the notes to one of the note types and delete the duplicate note type.

 > The deck doesn't work properly in AnkiDroid on Android.
 > The .webp files and the .ogg files do not load properly.